 - Pre-requisite Courses: Pre-requisites will be labeled on the Detailed Class Information portion of TreeHouse Self-Service; Students should be sure to have met these as listed online.

-- Registration for Graduate-level Courses: qualified students in the College may enroll for appropriate courses offered in the Theological or Graduate Schools, subject to the approval of the advisor, the dean of the college, the dean of the school concerned, and the instructor of the course (special forms available at the registrar’s office).
+- Registration for Graduate-level Courses: Qualified students in the College may enroll for appropriate courses offered in the Theological or Graduate Schools, subject to the approval of their adviser, the dean of the college, the dean of the school concerned, and the instructor of the course.
 The student must have a grade point average in the major of at least 3.00 and must have all pre-requisites.